imSoTn/CrookedToe-s-Module/Modules/OSCLeash/README.md

 ## Installation Steps

 ### 1. Module Setup
-1. Download the latest release from the releases page
-2. Place the DLL in your VRCOSC packages folder (typically `%AppData%/VRCOSC/Packages/local`)
-3. Enable the module in VRCOSC
+1. Enable the module in VRCOSC
-4. Configure the module settings in VRCOSC's UI
+2. Configure the module settings in VRCOSC's UI

 ### 2. Avatar Setup
 1. Import the prefab (`OSCLeash.prefab`) from releases into your Unity project